idatoivanen/text-classification/README.md

-# Sentiment analysis (or text classification) for Finnish data
+# Text classification for Finnish text data

-For running a BERT based model for a sentiment analysis (or text classification) task.
+For running a BERT based model for a text classification (e.g. sentiment analysis) task.
 In order to run the notebooks, you would need enough Finnish text data at hand (at least thousands of samples, preferably more).

 This repository contains the following notebooks:
 - preprocessing